Volcano erupts in Pacific, West Coast under tsunami advisory | Science-Environment

 New Zealand's military said it was monitoring the situation and remained on standby, ready to assist if asked.

-More than 2,300 km (1,400 miles) away in New Zealand, officials were warning of storm surges from the eruption.

-The National Emergency Management Agency said some parts of New Zealand could expect "strong and unusual currents and unpredictable surges at the shore following a large volcanic eruption".

-The volcano is located about 64 km (40 miles) north of the capital, Nuku'alofa.
+More than 2,300 kilometers away in New Zealand, officials were warning of storm surges from the eruption.
+The National Emergency Management Agency said some parts of New Zealand could expect "strong and unusual currents and unpredictable surges at the shore following a large volcanic eruption."
+New Zealand's private forecaster Weather Watch tweeted that people as far away as Southland, the country's southernmost region, reported hearing sonic booms from the eruption.
+Others reported that many boats were damaged by a tsunami that hit a marina in Whangarei, in the Northland region.
+The volcano is located about 64 kilometers (40 miles) north of the capital, Nuku'alofa.
 Back in late 2014 and early 2015, a series of eruptions in the area created a small new island and disrupted international air travel to the Pacific archipelago for several days.

+There is not a significant difference between volcanoes underwater and on land, and underwater volcanoes become bigger as they erupt, at some point usually breaching the surface, said Hans Schwaiger, a research geophysicist with the Alaska Volcano Observatory.

+With underwater volcanoes, however, the water can add to the explosivity of the eruption as it hits the lava, Schwaiger added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)